Marcus-Gustafsson/GymTracker/README.md

 # GymTracker

-GymTracker is a web-based application, built during a university project, that utilizes pre-trained TensorFlow.js pose detection models to track your movements and help you optimize your workouts.
+GymTracker is a web-based application, developed as part of a university project, that uses pre-trained TensorFlow.js pose detection models to track your movements and help optimize your workouts.

-Prototype forceplates was also used in the testing and building of the project, but the application works w/o forceplates aswell.
+During the development and testing phase, prototype force plates were also integrated to monitor force distribution during selected exercises.
+However, the application is fully functional without the use of force plates.

 ## Showcase
 ![](https://github.com/Marcus-Gustafsson/GymTracker/blob/master/Photos_XE12nkBTzK.gif)